dantheman0207/books-api/README.md

 ### Development
-For testing/production, the app uses an in-memory sqlite database.
-For development, it is configured to use a local Postgres database.
-Before running in development, change these settings in [config.json](config/config.json)
+For testing, the app uses an in-memory sqlite database.
+For development, it uses a local Postgres database.
+Before running in development, change the settings in [config.json](config/config.json)